KleinMason/midwestern-tech-challenge/database/README.md

 ## Adding Data Access Models

-This project comes pre-installed with [Sqlite Shaman](https://www.npmjs.com/package/sqlite-shaman), which is an ORM-style library that allows you to access Sqlite databases using a simple, familiar ORM syntax.
-The initial scaffolding includes 1 table called "user", and a database context.
-Once you have installed this database library as a dependency in another project, that project can use this database context to perform operations on a configured Sqlite database.
+This project comes pre-installed with [MySql Shaman](https://www.npmjs.com/package/mysql-shaman), which is an ORM-style library that allows you to access MySql databases using a simple, familiar ORM syntax.
+The initial scaffolding includes 1 table called "user", and a [database context](https://www.npmjs.com/package/mysql-shaman#quick-start).
+Once you have installed this database library as a dependency in another project, that project can use this database context to perform operations on a configured MySql database.
 As you add and remove models (tables and views), make sure to update the database context file, as well as the "index.ts" file (this is what exports your models for other projects to use).

+For a complete reference on how to use MySql Shaman, [click here](https://www.npmjs.com/package/mysql-shaman).

+## Adding Database Scripts

+In the root folder of the project there is a folder called "sql", and this folder is intended to store your SQL scripts (tables, views, procedures, functions, primers, etc.).
+This can be incredibly useful to have, since all schema changes to your tables / views, and any updates to procedures / functions will be visible in your source control, giving you insight into the changes you make over time.